MicrosoftDocs/partner-center-pr.pt-br/partner-center/billing-annual-monthly.md

 ### <a name="annual-to-monthly-billing"></a>Cobrança anual para mensal

-A mudança de cobrança anual para cobrança mensal pode ser útil se você quiser ajustar suas datas de cobrança para as de seus clientes individuais.
+Mudar de cobrança anual para cobrança mensal pode ser útil se você quiser ajustar suas datas de cobrança para corresponder às datas de seus clientes individuais.

 ## <a name="annual-billing"></a>Cobrança anual